Not Invented Here

 Symptoms

-• The justification for building it is a feeling (“I didn’t trust the library”) rather than a named requirement the library failed to meet.
+- The reason is a feeling (“I didn’t trust the library”), not a named requirement the library failed.

-• The homegrown version covers the happy path and a few cases the team hit, but not the edge cases a mature library has accumulated over years.
+- The homegrown version handles the happy path but misses edge cases a mature library already learned.

-• Nobody can name what the external option actually lacked, only that it “wasn’t quite right.”
+- Nobody can state what the external option lacked, only that it “wasn’t quite right.”

-• The team spends review time on bugs that a well-known library fixed long ago.
+- Reviews spend time on bugs a well-known library fixed long ago.

 Why It Happens

-The honest version of Not Invented Here is caution.
-You don’t want a dependency you can’t inspect, can’t patch, and can’t trust with a security-sensitive job.
-That instinct is sound.
-The trap is when caution hardens into a reflex that rejects every outside option without doing the comparison.
+The honest version is caution.
+You do not want a dependency you cannot inspect, patch, or trust with security-sensitive work.
+The trap begins when caution rejects every outside option without comparison.

 Several forces feed it.
-Building is more fun than reading someone else’s docs.
-Authorship feels like control: code you wrote, you understand, and you can change.
-Estimating your own work low is a near-universal bias, so the rebuild always looks cheaper than it turns out to be.
-And a homegrown component scoped to exactly your needs really is simpler on day one, before the edge cases arrive.
+Building is more fun than reading docs.
+Authorship feels like control.
+Teams underestimate their own work, so the rebuild looks cheap.
+A homegrown component really is simpler on day one, before the edge cases arrive.

-Agents amplify the reflex in a specific way.
-When you ask a model for a function, the cheapest path it has is to generate one.
-It doesn’t feel the cost of a new dependency, doesn’t weigh community support, and doesn’t get pride or caution out of the decision.
-It just writes code.
-So an agent will happily produce a bespoke CSV parser, a custom retry loop, or a hand-rolled slug generator when one import would have done the job better.
-The model isn’t rejecting the library out of pride.
-It’s reinventing the wheel because writing fresh code is the default, and nobody told it to look first.
+Agents make the reflex faster.
+Ask a model for a function and the cheapest path is to generate one.
+It does not feel dependency cost, weigh community support, or check whether the project already solved the problem.
+It writes a bespoke CSV parser, custom retry loop, or hand-rolled slug generator because nobody told it to look first.

 The Harm

-The cost is rarely visible on the day you ship the homegrown version.
-It arrives later, as maintenance you now own alone.
+The cost arrives later as maintenance you own alone.

-A maintained library carries years of accumulated fixes for cases you haven’t hit yet: leap seconds, malformed input, the timezone that changed its rules in 2016, the encoding that breaks on one customer’s data.
-Your rebuilt version starts at zero and reacquires those fixes one production incident at a time.
-You’re not avoiding a dependency.
-You’re becoming the maintainer of one, without the community, the test suite, or the bug reports that made the original trustworthy.
+A maintained library carries fixes for cases you have not hit.
+Leap seconds, malformed input, the timezone that changed its rules in 2016, and the encoding that breaks on one customer’s data are already in its history.
+Your rebuilt version starts at zero and relearns those lessons through incidents.
+You did not avoid a dependency.
+You became its maintainer without the community, test suite, or bug reports that made the original trustworthy.

 The bill compounds.
-Every rebuilt component is code the team must understand, test, secure, and carry forward.
-Security-sensitive rebuilds (your own crypto, your own auth, your own input sanitizer) are the most dangerous, because the gap between “passes our tests” and “withstands a determined attacker” is exactly the gap a mature library spent years closing.
-Rolling your own here doesn’t reduce risk.
-It moves the risk somewhere nobody is watching.
+Every rebuilt component must be understood, tested, secured, and carried forward.
+Security-sensitive rebuilds, such as crypto, auth, or input sanitizers, are the most dangerous.
+The gap between “passes our tests” and “withstands attack” is the gap a mature library spent years closing.

 The Way Out

 Make the choice deliberate.
-Not Invented Here is a decision you fell into; the cure is to make it a decision you actually make, out loud, against the real alternatives.
+Not Invented Here is a decision you fell into; the cure is to make it out loud, against real alternatives.

 Run the build-versus-buy call explicitly.
-Before building something a library already does, apply Build-vs-Don’t-Build Judgment: name what the external option lacks, name what building costs over its whole life, and decide on the comparison rather than the reflex.
-If you can’t name a concrete gap the library fails to fill, that’s your answer.
+Before building something a library already does, apply Build-vs-Don’t-Build Judgment.
+Name what the external option lacks, name the lifetime cost of building, and decide on that comparison.
+If you cannot name a concrete gap, that is your answer.

 Let “boring” win for solved problems.
 Date math, retries, hashing, parsing, and serialization are solved.
 Reach for the maintained option first.
-Reserve your building energy for the part of the system that is actually yours: the part no library could have anticipated because it’s specific to your product.
+Save your building energy for the part no library could anticipate because it is specific to your product.

 Tell the agent to look before it builds.
-Agents reinvent by default, so change the default in your instructions.
-Ask the agent to check the standard library and installed dependencies first, and to justify any new implementation of a common utility.
-A short standing instruction like “prefer existing libraries for common functionality; explain why if you write your own” removes most machine-speed wheel-reinvention before it reaches review.
+Agents reinvent by default, so change the default.
+Ask the agent to check standard libraries and installed dependencies first, and to justify any new common utility.
+“Prefer existing libraries for common functionality; explain why if you write your own” catches most machine-speed wheel-reinvention before review.

 How It Plays Out

-A backend team needs to schedule retries for a flaky payment API.
-A well-tested library offers exponential backoff with jitter, circuit breaking, and configurable limits.
-The lead has been burned by an abandoned dependency once, so the team writes its own retry loop instead.
+A backend team needs retries for a flaky payment API.
+A library offers exponential backoff with jitter, circuit breaking, and configurable limits.
+The lead was burned by an abandoned dependency once, so the team writes its own retry loop.
 It works in testing.
-Three months later it retries a non-idempotent charge during an outage and double-bills a batch of customers, because the homegrown loop never learned the distinction the library encodes in its defaults.
-The fix is to adopt the library they rejected, now with a production incident attached to the decision.
+Three months later it retries a non-idempotent charge during an outage and double-bills customers.
+The homegrown loop never learned the distinction encoded in the library’s defaults.

-An agent is asked to add a function that turns article titles into URL slugs.
-Instead of using the slug utility already in the project’s dependencies, it generates a fresh one with a regex.
-The new version handles ASCII fine but mangles accented characters and emoji, producing two different slugs for titles the existing utility would have matched.
-A reviewer notices the codebase now has two slug functions and asks why.
-There’s no reason — the agent reinvented the wheel because writing a regex was its shortest path, and nobody told it to check what already existed.
-The team deletes the new function and points the call at the one that was already there.
+An agent is asked to turn article titles into URL slugs.
+Instead of using the project’s slug utility, it generates a regex.
+The new function handles ASCII but mangles accented characters and emoji, producing two slugs for titles the existing utility would have matched.
+A reviewer sees two slug functions.
+There is no reason.
+The agent wrote the shortest code it could see.

 A platform team distrusts an open-source feature-flag service and builds its own.
-For a year it’s fine.
-Then they need percentage rollouts, then per-tenant overrides, then an audit log of flag changes — each one a feature the rejected service shipped on day one.
-The team has slowly rebuilt the product they declined to adopt, except theirs has fewer tests and one maintainer.
-When that maintainer leaves, the homegrown flag system becomes organizational debt nobody chose to take on.
+Then they need percentage rollouts, per-tenant overrides, and an audit log of flag changes, each a feature the rejected service shipped on day one.
+The team has rebuilt the product it declined to adopt, except with fewer tests and one maintainer.
+When that maintainer leaves, the flag system becomes organizational debt nobody chose.

 Sources